arnicas/interactive-vis-course/Week1/README.md

 **Homework**: See below.

-## Your Local Server

-Set up your servers.
-Depending on time, we'll do it in class.
-Use this to help: https://github.com/arnicas/d3-faq#running-a-server

 ## Intro to Chrome Tools, the Console

 * View Source.
 Let's do it.
 First at childmortality.org...
 * Look at a newspaper site too, and view the styling on an article.
 You'll need this for a homework project.
 Remember news online includes newspapers as well as sites like Slate, Buzzfeed, etc.
 * Chrome Tools: Read a bit here about the console and trying stuff in it: http://jsforcats.com/#basics

 ## Github and Gists